Portfolio construction

 Bond indexes

-The role of the bonds in Curvo's portfolios is to act as a stabiliser through government bonds, and as a diversifier through corporate bonds.
+The role of the bonds in the portfolios is to act as a stabiliser through government bonds, and as a diversifier through corporate bonds.

-- Bloomberg Barclays EUR Non-Government Float Adjusted Bond index.
-The index consists of Euro-denominated corporate bonds from companies that meet the United Nations Global Compact (UNGC) principles.
+- Bloomberg Global Aggregate Corporate index.
+The index consists of bonds from companies from all over the world that meet the United Nations Global Compact (UNGC) principles.
 Furthermore, it excludes bonds issued by companies that are involved in controversial weapons or tobacco products.

 Choice of funds